Hair Mineral Analysis testing is a proven and effective way to assess the long term metabolic function of the body.

 - Weight gain/loss, appetite issues and blood sugar imbalances

-- Hormonal dysregulation including: oestrogen dominance, unexplained menopausal symptoms, PMS, PCOS, endometriosis, etc
+- Hormonal dysregulation includes: oestrogen dominance, unexplained menopausal symptoms, PMS, PCOS, endometriosis, etc

 - Mental health issues: Pyrrole disorder, anxiety, depression, bi-polar depression, OCD, ADHD, etc